demolabsau/lineage-ai-user-doc/docs/deploy/intro.md

 1. **Obtain Docker Images**

-   - The Docker images for each component are stored in our Google Cloud Platform (GCP) Artifact Registry.
+   - The Docker images for each component are stored in our private docker image repository.
-   - We use **Workload Identity Pools** to grant your cloud services the necessary permissions to access and pull these images.
+   - Contact our support team to grant you access to our image repository

 > Please following cloud vendor specific steps to finsh deploy process